History of WFAN: Recent history

 WFAN stands out in that all of its sports-talk shows are currently local in origin, not syndicated as is the practice of most sports-talk radio stations (usually except during the morning and/or drive-time periods).

 Over the years WFAN has established a tight bond with its listeners, to the point where one of them eventually landed a regular on-air spot.
 Joe Benigno had been a frequent caller to "The Fan" (especially the Mike and the Mad Dog show) as "Joe from Saddle River", and his calls were typically interesting and insightful.
 In 1994 he was chosen to host a one-hour show during a promotion where listeners were invited to host a show.
 The test went well, and he later parlayed it into a regular overnight shift, which started in 1995.

 WFAN also features the "20-20 Flash", a one- to two-minute update on sports scores and news, which occurs every 20 minutes (on the hour, twenty after and forty after).
-The update team consists of Rich Ackerman (no longer) Harris Allen, Mike McCann, Erica Herskowitz, Bob Heussler, Marc Malusis (no longer) John Minko, Jerry Recco and Greg Tartaglia (no longer).
-The station also employs beat reporters to cover the Mets (Ed Coleman), Yankees (Sweeny Murti), Jets (Peter Schwartz) and Giants (Paul Dottino).
+The update team consists of Rich Ackerman (no longer) Harris Allen (no longer), Mike McCann, Erica Herskowitz, Bob Heussler (no longer) Marc Malusis (no longer, John Minko (no longer, Jerry Recco and Greg Tartaglia (no longer).
+The station also employs beat reporters to cover the Mets (Ed Coleman), Yankees (Sweeny Murti, no longer), Jets (Peter Schwartz) and Giants (Paul Dottino).

 In 2010, the station was honored by the National Association of Broadcasters with the Marconi award for Sports Station of the Year.